richardanaya/bento/README.md

 ```

 ## data processing
-Bento's language choices are meant to reduce cyclometric complexity and long chains of standardized operations that can be optimized LLVM for CPU optimzations like SIMD or MIMD
+Bento's language choices are meant to reduce cyclometric complexity and encourage long chains of standardized operations that can be optimized LLVM for CPU optimizations like SIMD or MIMD

 ## polymorphic behavior